spider-gazelle/ssh2.cr/README.md

 # Status

-*Alpha*
+Good to go!

 # Requirements

-- Crystal language version 0.17 and higher.
+- Crystal language version 0.7.0 and higher.
 - libssh2 version 1.5.0 or higher

 You can use `homebrew` to install the latest libssh2: